Jeethu Joseph

 Jeethu Joseph (born 10 November 1972) is an Indian film director, screenwriter, and producer who predominantly works in Malayalam cinema.
-He has also worked in a few Tamil, Telugu and Hindi films.
+He has also worked in a few Tamil, Hindi and Telugu films.
 Jeethu made his directional debut with the 2007 police procedural, Detective.
-He is best known for the crime thrillers, Drishyam and Drishyam 2.
-Drishyam became the highest-grossing Malayalam film ever, at its time of release.
-It was the first Malayalam film to cross the ₹50 crore mark, at the box office.
+He is best known for creating the Drishyam franchise.
+Drishyam became the highest-grossing Malayalam film ever at the time of its release.
+It was the first Malayalam film to cross the ₹50 crore mark at the box office.
 Drishyam 2 was released directly through Amazon Prime Video, due to the COVID-19 pandemic.
-Like the prequel, it was highly acclaimed and appreciated, worldwide.
+Like the prequel, it was highly acclaimed and appreciated worldwide.

-His other works include Mummy & Me (2010), My Boss (2012), Life of Josutty (2015), Memories (2013), Oozham (2016), Aadhi (2018).
-Jeethu made his Tamil debut with Papanasam (2015) which is a remake of his 2014 film Drishyam, Hindi debut with The Body (2019), and Telugu debut with Drushyam 2 (2021).
+His other works include Mummy & Me (2010), My Boss (2012), Life of Josutty (2015), Memories (2013), Oozham (2016), Aadhi (2018) and Neru (2023).
+Jeethu made his Tamil debut with Papanasam (2015) which is a remake of his 2013 film Drishyam, Hindi debut with The Body (2019), and Telugu debut with Drushyam 2 (2021) which is a remake of his own directional Drishyam 2.

 Early life

-Jeethu was born in a Syro-Malabar Catholic family in Mutholapuram, Muvattupuzha taluk to Leelamma and V. Joseph, ex-MLA of Muvattupuzha.
-Jeethu wanted to attend the Film and Television Institute of India (FTII) although his father wanted him to become an engineer.
-He attended Fathima Matha English Medium School and later graduated with a bachelor's degree in economics from Nirmala College, Muvattupuzha.
+Jeethu Joseph was born in Mutholapuram, Muvattupuzha, Kerala, India to Leelamma and V. Joseph, a former MLA of Muvattupuzha.
+Jeethu wanted to attend the Film and Television Institute of India (FTII), although his father wanted him to become an engineer.
+He attended Fathima Matha English Medium School and completed his pre-degree from the famous SB College Changanassery and later graduated with a bachelor's degree in economics from Nirmala College, Muvattupuzha.